 Can you use PT-141 with Viagra?

 Some practitioners combine PT-141 with PDE5 inhibitors for patients with both desire and mechanical dysfunction.
-PT-141 addresses desire (brain), while Viagra addresses blood flow.
+Shabsigh et al. (2005, PMID: 15833522) showed that low-dose PT-141 combined with sildenafil produced enhanced erectile response versus either alone.
 Combination use should only be done under medical supervision due to blood pressure considerations.

 The Bottom Line